Saturday, May 17, 2025

 John 10:10

 So today, let us choose the better portion—to know Him, to listen for His voice, and to follow where He leads.
-In Jesus, we find not only life, but life to the full ( John 17:3).
+For in Jesus we discover not just life, but life abundant—a life where His presence becomes our joy, His voice our comfort, and His love our strength (John 17:3).

 Prayer: